 This event is designed as a small daylong conference style program with topics regarding engaging young alumni, recruitment & marketing, mental health and wellness in college, substance abuse, Title IX and Sexual Misconduct.
 Chapter presidents and IFC/NPHC/CPC council members are required to attend.
 Chapter presidents are asked to encourage up and coming leaders to also attend.
 The Summit is aimed at juniors and seniors.

-For the 2016 Summit presenters include Dr. Dawn Wiese, Vice President of PLAID and NPC Area Advisor will provide the keynote address on Current Trends Facing Fraternities and Sororities; Larry Wiese, Executive Director of Kappa Alpha Order, Larry Quinn & Randy Moser, Professors of Marketing; Lynda Noffsinger, Director of Counseling Services; Brandon Rivera, Kappa Sigma ’12; Jerry Trew, JD.
+Past presenters include Dr. Dawn Wiese, Vice President of PLAID and NPC Area Advisor will provide the keynote address on Current Trends Facing Fraternities and Sororities; Larry Wiese, Executive Director of Kappa Alpha Order, Larry Quinn & Randy Moser, Professors of Marketing; Lynda Noffsinger, Director of Counseling Services; Brandon Rivera, Kappa Sigma ’12; Jerry Trew, JD.
 Director of Title IX